 Most arterial streets have parking restrictions that limit on-street parking during peak periods.
 In addition, several zones have been created adjacent to the Area that limits on-street parking in residential areas through a parking permit program.
 However, these areas are small in number.
-Within the commercial corridors, limited on street parking is available.
+Within the commercial corridors, limited on -street parking is available.
 Individual businesses along these streets have narrow street frontage and many buildings cover one hundred percent (100%) of their lots, thereby preventing any on-site parking or loading.
 The exception to the condition of limited parking is in the area of the Belmont Avenue and Central Avenue intersection.
 In this portion of the Area, a public parking garage is located on Central Avenue immediately south of Belmont Avenue.
-The garage is located for customers of businesses located near the Belmont Avenue and Central Avenue intersection and contains adequate capacity to accommodate increased business activity in the central portion of the Area.
+The garage is located for customers of businesses located near the Belmont Avenue and Central portion of the Area.
 With the exception of the parking garage at the Belmont/Central intersection, much of the Area's residents, employees and patrons of Area businesses must park on adjacent streets to access the Area.